dof-studio/CryptoMessager/README.md

 - `...`

-# 06. Examples
+# 05. Using Examples

-# 07. Notifications
+# 06. Notifications
 ### License Exception
 Please read the following terms carefully and check whether you, or your entity, satisfy the requirement of using this software `CryptoMessager`.
 Our team DOF Studio is a non-profitable organization which aims at pursuing a world without War, Discrimination, Unequity, and Anti-democracy.